 You will of course have to provide the information about your existing company and decide the name of the new company, but other than that, a good lawyer will help you navigate through the rest.

 Sounds straightforward?
-Yes, it’s not exactly rocket science, but it does make sense to put some time, planning, and money into making sure it gets done right.
-Choosing a good lawyer and talking through the process fully can save you in future.
+Yes, it’s not exactly rocket science but it does make sense to put some time, planning, and money into making sure it's done right.
+Choosing a good lawyer and talking through the process fully can save you in the future.
 The US has a much more complex tax landscape especially in comparison to the UK and EU, so make sure to get some tax advice from your financial advisor.
 The legal system is also far more litigious and can cause chaos if your company is not set up properly, so also be sure to get legal advice.